mehdizoghinia/DM_Projects/README.md

-The goal is to build a model that predicts a probability that a given customer will default on a loan A customer profile consists of a list of bank transactions preceding the loan request.
+The goal is to build a model that predicts a probability that a given customer will default on a loan.

+A customer profile consists of a list of bank transactions preceding the loan request.
 Each transaction is either a debit (money going out of account, negative values) or credit (money coming into account, positive values).
 Customer profile (attributes) (15000 customers total):